WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 OK to use lowercase in developer documentation, such as commands.

 ## SSL

+Acronym for *Secure Socket Layer*.
+Use uppercase.

+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## standalone

 It's OK to use *standalone* as an adjective.
 Don't use as a noun.